bvanvugt/battlesnakeio-community/mission-and-values.md

 **Battlesnake builds community.** We work hard to encourage and grow a large and diverse community.
 Anyone who wants to participate or volunteer should feel welcome and supported.
 Anyone with ideas should feel heard and appreciated.

 **Battlesnake is a spectator sport.** Watching games should be exciting for everyone.
-Even if you don't know how to program Battlesnake events should be fun and exhilarating.
+Even if you don't know how to program, or don't care to learn, Battlesnake events should be fun and exhilarating.